 This design was introduced when it became clear that businesses needed higher precision measurements than strain gage scales offered.

-Instead of a load cell, an electromagnet is used to support the weight of the platform an anything on it.
+Instead of a load cell, an electromagnet is used to support the weight of the platform and anything on it.
 Weight is measured by determining the amount of electrical current required to keep the platform balanced.
+While there are slight variations to the design based on the manufacturer, force motor scales typically use a simple lever and fulcrum.
+Attached to one end of the lever is the weighing platform, where you’d place your sample.
+On the other end is a force coil suspended in a magnetic field.

 While this is an intrinsically more accurate way to determine weight, it’s also expensive and prone to error.
 Like strain gage scales, fluctuating temperatures can introduce error into the process.